 “Small businesses are the backbone of the U.S. economy.
 That’s why Bank of America® has taken so many steps to provide small business owners with the tools, resources and opportunities they need to run their businesses more effectively,” said the bank’s executive of mass affluent and small business Dean Athanasia in a Monday statement.
 “We are doing more now than ever to understand the changing needs of our small business clients so we can provide them with the best value for their banking relationship.”

 Unlike traditional credit cards, charge cards require that balances be paid in full at the end of each month,which helps consumers avoid finance charges.
 While charge cards require cardholders to pay an annual fee, they are a great financial tool for some because they can allow consumers to effectively control their debt by maintaining a healthy balance.
 In comparison, most credit cards don’t charge an annual fee and allow cardholders to carry a balance that is charged monthly interest, which encourages consumers to amass debt much more easily.

-American Express is the card issuer most often associated with charge cards, and currently offers four types of charge cards ranging from its American Express® Premier Rewards Gold Card to the Zync card, which is geared towards consumers in their 20s and 30s.
+American Express is the card issuer most often associated with charge cards, and currently offers four types of charge cards ranging from its Premier Rewards Gold Card from American Express to the Zync card, which is geared towards consumers in their 20s and 30s.